 Your pet has very limited life expectancy due to terminal illness

-For many pet parents, the average senior dog claim of $995.29 at Spot Pet Insurance demonstrates how quickly a single health event can exceed annual premium costs.*
+For many pet parents, the fact that accident claims at Spot average $645* demonstrates how quickly a single health event can exceed annual premium costs.

 Frequently Asked Questions